Planning a School Visit

 Activity Steps

-1. Review the seven activities.
-Each chaperoned group will do the first six activities in a different order.
+1. Review the five activities.
+Each chaperoned group will do the first five activities in a different order.
 All students do Show What You Know last.
 On the day of your tour, students will use the Itinerary sheet to note the order you give their group to do the activities.
 You can delete activities if you need to.

 2. Print out and make photocopies of all activity sheets for each student.